TimoKoerber/laravel-json-seeder/README.md

 ## Laravel JSON Seeder

-This packages makes creating and working with JSON seeds a breeze.
-You can...
-1. Create JSON seeds from your database
+Create and use JSON files to seed your database in your Laravel applications.

+This package works both ways!

-2. Seed your database with these JSON files
+- Export your database into JSON files
+- Use JSON files to seed your database

 ## Installation